-You won't change the percentage as such, even if it's lower than 10%.
+An author can't normally improve the royalty percentage as such, and it's not easy for an agent to do it either.
 But you can try for a clause specifying a higher percentage if sales reach a certain figure well above the breakeven point.

-Advances on royalties are paid to you usually in three portions: on signature of contract, on delivery of finalised draft and on publication.
+Advances on royalties are paid to you usually in three portions: on signature of contract, on delivery of finalized draft and on publication.
 They're money in your pocket, but that's not why they matter.